MicrosoftDocs/windows-powershell-docs/docset/windows/netconnection/Get-NetConnectionProfile.md

 ## DESCRIPTION
 The **Get-NetConnectionProfile** cmdlet gets a connection profile associated with one or more physical network adapters.
 A connection profile represents a network connection.
+These commands use core operating system libraries.
+Since the core o/s is 64bit, the process trying to load these libraries must also be 64 bit.
+It does not work on  x86 or ARM in emulation on the Pro X.

 ## EXAMPLES